 Event registration: The heart of each Rocky Trail event centre is our registration tent – that’s where you come to meet us and our crew to pick up your number plate first.

 Food, drinks, music & entertainment: We’ll have the music going, there’ll be a coffee van selling food & drinks.
-Please bring plenty of water yourself; we have basic supplies covered.
+Please bring plenty of water yourself.